lmldvd/lmldvd.github.io/_posts/2020-12-10-lunch-break-sketch-13.md

 ## 1. Information about the work

+Image description: a sketch in black ink pen of an intimate room, it has a window and next to it a full bookcase, with an ornate chair in the middle of the scene.

 > "It is the impractical things in this tumultuous hellscape of a world that matter most.
 A book, a name, chicken soup.
 They help us remember that even in our darkest hour, life is still to be savored."